Lesa's course directory

 Johfre, S. S., & Freese, J. (2021).
 Reconsidering the reference category.
 Sociological Methodology, 51(2), 235–269. https://doi.org/10.1177/0081175020982632

 Lakens, D. (2013).
-Calculating and reporting effect sizes to facilitate cumulative science: a practical primer for t-tests and ANOVAs.
+Calculating and reporting effect sizes to facilitate cumulative science: A practical primer for t-tests and ANOVAs.
 Frontiers in Psychology, article 863. https://doi.org/10.3389/fpsyg.2013.00863

 Rodgers, J. L. (2019).
 Degrees of freedom at the start of the second 100 years: A pedagogical treatise.
 Advances in Methods and Practices in Psychological Science, 2(4), 396–405. https://psycnet.apa.org/record/2019-78567-005